FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ### **Grapes**
 **Symbolic Meaning**: Grapes symbolize the abundance of life and the spiritual nourishment derived from higher wisdom.
 As a cluster of fruit, they represent the unity of individual souls within the greater whole, all sharing in the divine source of life and knowledge.

 ---

-Here is your list of **Other Symbols** formatted in **mkdocs** style for your Universal Panentheism iconographic system, providing a more general and integrated approach without direct association to any particular religious tradition:

----